 In this article, we'll cover:

-• What you should know to choose the right hip dysplasia treatment
+- Choosing the right hip dysplasia treatment

-• The best options to treat hip dysplasia in dogs
+- The best options to treat hip dysplasia in dogs

-• The truth about managing hip dysplasia
+- The truth about managing hip dysplasia

-What you should know to choose the right dog hip dysplasia treatment
+Choosing the right dog hip dysplasia treatment

 Picking the right treatment depends on your pet’s age, breed, size, and case.
 After you know more about the severity of your pet’s condition, you can better determine how to treat it.
 And, what you’ll need to manage it.

-1. The anatomy of your dog's hip joint.
+1. Anatomy of your dog's hip joint.

-Each of your dog’s hind legs have a ball and socket joint.
+Each of your dog’s hind legs has a ball and socket joint.
 The ball is the head of your dog’s femur bone.
 The socket hip joint is where your dog’s femoral head nests into their hip bone.

 When a dog has hip dysplasia, their ball and socket joints don’t work the right way.
 This can cause lots of pain in your dog’s joints.

-2. The causes of canine hip dysplasia.
+2. Causes of canine hip dysplasia.

 Hip dysplasia is a typically hereditary disease found in dogs.
 But, there are other ways your dog can develop hip dysplasia.